wecoinshq/wecoinshq.github.io/content/_index.md

 The [github.com/ripple/ripple-rest](https://github.com/ripple/ripple-rest) project is frozen with a recommendation to migrate to a JavaScript / TypeScript library [github.com/ripple/ripple-lib](https://github.com/ripple/ripple-lib) (aka RippleAPI).

-WeCrypt provides a HTTP-RPC API that supports all rippled functions.
+WeCoins provides a HTTP-RPC API that supports all rippled functions.

 ### Hosted REST-like HTTP API Proxy